-While marketing might not come as naturally as creation for many, it’s important that you have a strategy in mind when it comes to promoting your music.
+While marketing might not come as naturally as creation for many, it’s important that you have a strategy in mind when it comes time to promote your song.

-Especially if maximizing your reach is one of your goals as an artist, you want to make sure that the blood, sweat, and tears you put into creating your track help grow your audience.
-In the video above, we walk through four tips you should consider when promoting your next new release – we’ve also summarized some key points below.
+Especially if maximizing your reach is one of your main goals as an artist, you want to make sure that the blood, sweat, and tears you put into creating your track will also help grow your audience.
+In the video above, we walk through four tips that will help you plan out how to promote your song.

 1. Prepare an EPK